niyeldeii/essays/non_determinism_essay.md

 For decades, programming meant writing deterministic instructions.
 You told the computer exactly what to do, step by step.
 The computer obeyed.

-Now we have systems that reason instead of execute.
-They predict instead of compute.
-They explore instead of follow.
+Now we have systems that reason instead of execute, predict instead of compute, explore instead of follow.

 You can't program them the old way.
 You have to build scaffolding around their uncertainty.